-f.
-Decisions are usually made before the meeting by chair/majority group.
-The typical pattern in a majority or coalition controlled authority was for decisions to be agreed in the pre-committee briefing session involving chief officer, chair and vice-chair (often linked to a majority party pre-meeting session).
-Hence the idea that other committee members were influencing decisions was (usually) illusory.

-- g.
-Decision-making was typically slower than in the cabinet and leader system.
-Often there was a need to refer items up the system (sub-committee, service committee, policy and resources committee, full council). - h.
-Compared with the Cabinet and Leader System with individually delegated decision taking responsibilities, the committee system has a more diffuse pattern of accountability.
-It is easier to identify and hold to account the decision maker in the Leader and Cabinet system than the Committee's collective decision making process. - i.
-Scrutiny of decision proposals could and did take place at committee meetings, typically led by opposition members.
-But it was not based on access to independent sources of information and advice, as would be the case in an effective post-2000 overview and scrutiny system. - j.
+- f.
+The chair/majority group usually makes decisions before the meeting.
+The typical pattern in a majority, or coalition, controlled authority was for decisions to be agreed in the pre-committee briefing session involving chief officer, chair and vice-chair (often linked to a majority party pre-meeting session).
+Hence the idea that other committee members were influencing decisions was (usually) illusory. - g.
+Decision-making was typically slower than in the Cabinet and Leader system.
+Often there was a need to refer items up the system (subcommittee, service committee, policy and resources committee, full council). - h.
+Compared with the Cabinet and Leader system, with individually delegated decision taking responsibilities, the committee system has a more diffuse pattern of accountability.
+It is easier to identify and hold to account the decision maker in the Leader and Cabinet system than the Committee's collective decision-making process. - i.
+Scrutiny of recommendations could and did take place at committee meetings, typically led by opposition members, but it was not based on access to independent sources of information and advice, as would be the case in an effective post-2000 overview and scrutiny system. - j.
 The co-ordination of decisions made by various committees and their integration into a corporate strategy was more difficult because of the fragmented nature of decision-making.
-However this deficiency could be addressed through strong Policy and Resources Committee. - k.
-There is danger of too much influence by dominant chief officer, although this could also be said of the Cabinet member decision making process. - I. Lead member role lacks expert advice. - m.
-Views of opposition do not have the benefit of expert advice. - n.
-Committee system is much more costly to administer and had on average 2 -3 fte more support staff due to the need to service large number of committees. - Committee system had large number of scheduled meetings which created pressure to fill the agenda unnecessarily.
-On other occasions there were too many agenda items leading to lengthy meetings. - p.
-Member involvement in neighbourhood boards and forums means they will have very little time to effectively contribute in the committee system.
+However this deficiency could be addressed through a strong Policy and Resources Committee. - k.
+There is a danger of too much influence by a dominant chief officer, although this could also be said of the Cabinet member decision-making process.

+- I. Opposition members and particularly the lead opposition member may not have the benefit of expert advice. - m.
+The committee system is much more costly to administer and had on average 2 -3 more fte support staff, because of the need to service large number of committees. - n.
+The committee system had a large number of scheduled meetings, which created pressure to fill the agenda unnecessarily.
+On other occasions there were too many agenda items leading to lengthy meetings. - o.
+Member involvement in neighbourhood boards and forums, introduced post 2000 means they would have very little time to effectively contribute in the event of a return to the committee system.